 - Molly Whyte

 I can be stubbornly independent.
 I want to do everything within my capacity (and sometimes beyond my capacity) and I want to do it as well as I can.
-While I don't hesitate to learn from people at work who have more experience than I do, I find it much harder to seek support when dealing with personal issues.
+While I don't hesitate to learn from people at work who have more experience than I do, I have found it harder to seek support when dealing with personal issues.
 Supporting others is something that comes naturally to me, but I can struggle when the tables are turned.

-My self-reliance was put to the test in the summer of 2015, when I returned home from my final year of university exhausted and clinically underweight.
+My self-reliance was put to the test in the summer of 2015, when I returned home from my final year of university exhausted and underweight.
 Between late May and early August, I went through the diagnostic process for coeliac disease, a chronic autoimmune condition, alongside initial recovery from anorexia.
 As someone who takes comfort from being organised and in control, this was an overwhelming challenge, physically and mentally.
-If I had been more open with my GP about my eating disorder when we discussed my 'gluten challenge', he probably would have advised against doing both at the same time.
+If I had been more open with my GP about my eating difficulties when we discussed my 'gluten challenge', he probably would have advised against doing both at the same time.

-Alongside these physical issues, I had to face my anxiety head on.
+Alongside these physical issues, I had to face anxiety head on.
 I have been prone to worrying and perfectionism since childhood, but family trauma in my teenage years, body-shaming comments, media influences and my own tendency for comparison led to a greater need for control.
 I speak more openly about this and the physical side of recovery now, as it helps to keep me accountable to looking after myself.
 I have struggled with restrictive relapses in the past year, but I work hard to let my rational thoughts win.
-When triggered by feelings of stress and anxiety or other factors like a comment, news story, photo or memory, I now feel better able to rationalise the negative feelings that arise.
+When triggered by feelings of stress and anxiety or other factors like a comment or news story, I now feel better able to rationalise the negative feelings that arise.

 I share this experience not to gain sympathy or attention, but to urge you to speak to someone if you are struggling.
-Potentially changing people's perception of you is scary, but it can be freeing to open up.
+While potentially changing people's perception of you is scary, it can be freeing to open up.
 I am lucky to have friends in Oxford and elsewhere who check in with me.
 My housemates, other friends and family give me encouragement and support when I need it.
 I happily do the same for them, because it is so important to look after ourselves and each other.

-Whether dealing with a mental and/or physical condition or not, we could all benefit from discussing our wellbeing more - at home, school, university, work and elsewhere.
+Whether dealing with a mental and/or physical health difficulties or not, we could all benefit from discussing our wellbeing more - at home, school, university, work and elsewhere.
 I am happy to see organisations like Student Minds, Beat, Time to Change, Young Minds and Girlguiding creating discussion and challenging stigma around these issues.
 I am also thankful to the Student Hubs team for encouraging self care and a culture in which we can bring our whole selves to work.
 Wellbeing sessions at our regular Team Days have been a valuable part of this.